toashiqur/sentiment-analysis-hadoop/README.md

 ![]({{site.baseurl}}/assets/images/bluemix_catalog.png)

 ## BigInsights
-BigInsights is a software platform for discovering, analyzing, and visualizing data from various sources.
-It provides a collection of value-added services that can be installed on top of the IBM Open Platform with Apache Hadoop [5].
+[BigInsights][biginsight-link] is a software platform for discovering, analyzing, and visualizing data from various sources.
+It provides a collection of value-added services that can be installed on top of the IBM Open Platform with Apache Hadoop.
 Application developers, data scientists, business analysts and other interested users can develop and run custom analytics to get insights from big data using BigInsights.
 This data is often integrated into existing databases, data warehouses, and business intelligence infrastructure.
 Through its tools and value-added services BigInsights simplify development and maintenance.
 Software developers can use the value-added services to analyze loosely structured and unstructured data.
 Besides, data analysis tools can be used by data scientists and business analysts to explore and work with unstructured data in a familiar environment.
 It saves organizations from creating their own Hadoop infrastructure.
 They can simply buy and use the services from IBM Bluemix.